 1. Does your medical school and/or institution have an Office of Sustainability?
 Yes, there is an Office of Sustainability with multiple full-time staff dedicated to campus sustainability.
 If the Office of Sustainability serves the entire campus, there is at least one designated staff member for sustainability at the hospital and/or medical school.
 There is an Office of Sustainability with one or more full-time staff dedicated to campus sustainability, but no specific staff member in charge of medical school and/or hospital sustainability.
-There are no salaried sustainability staff, but there is a sustainability task force or committee There are no staff members or task force responsible for overseeing campus sustainability Score explanation: RCSI developed a Sustainability Committee consisting of both students and staff.
-In covered by one of the college's project managers since 2010.
+There are no salaried sustainability staff, but there is a sustainability task force or committee There are no staff members or task force responsible for overseeing campus sustainability

-2022, one designated staff member was formally appointed Sustainability Officer, a role used to be
+Score explanation: The University of Cincinnati has an Office of Sustainability as a branch of the department of planning, design, and construction.
+The Office of Sustainability also has links to facilities management and central utilities.
+The office consists of a full-time sustainability coordinator and a team of undergraduate student workers known as sustainability advocates.
+The medical school itself has no direct link to this office and has no direct sustainability representative.

 2. How ambitious is your medical school/institution's plan to reduce its own carbon footprint?
 4 The institution has a stated goal of carbon neutrality by 2030 or earlier and the medical school / institution has a well-defined and adequate plan in place to achieve this goal.
 3 Yes, there is a stated carbon neutrality goal by at least 2040 and the medical school/institution has a well-defined and adequate plan in place to achieve this goal.
 2 Yes, there is a stated carbon neutrality goal by at least 2040, but the medical school/institution has not created a plan to reach that goal or the plan is inadequate.
 1 There is a CO2 emission reduction goal, but it is not one of carbon neutrality.

-O There is no stated goal for reduction of CO2 emissions.
+0 There is no stated goal for reduction of CO2 emissions.